madhurajeshwar1999/CrackStation/README.md

     Instructions to run sample.js

-    To run sample.js we need to enter the following command node sample.js
+    2. To run sample.js we need to enter the following command node sample.js

-    Post which we get data.jsonfile generated
+    3. Post which we get data.jsonfile generated
-      This file generated is accessed  inside crackStation.swift in function loadDictionaryFromDisk()
+      This file generated is accessed  inside CrackStation.swift in function loadDictionaryFromDisk()
+    4. The dictionary is initalized in init() usinf the loadDictionaryFromDisk() method which is static

+    5. The decrypt method is implemented to generated the string from the hash by fetching  the value from dictionary using the key provided to it .
+In case we don't find any key corresponding to this key it returns nil .

-    In the Tests folder we have the CrackStationTests.swift where we have 3 test cases written which check for the decrypted hash value with that of the value given using XAssertEqual()
+    In the Tests folder we have the CrackStationTests.swift where we have 4 test cases written which check for the decrypted hash value with that of the value given using XAssertEqual()
     This can be checked using the command

     swift test

+**AUTHOR :**
 NAME - MADHU VENKATA RAJA RAJESHWAR
-OREGON MAIL -madhuv@oregonstate.edu
+MAIL -madhuv@oregonstate.edu